 The post-Chinchilla era (2023 to 2025) has produced a rich empirical record of how leading labs actually allocate training budgets.
 The trend is clear: every major open-weight model released since 2023 has been trained on far more tokens than Chinchilla would prescribe, and the degree of over-training has increased with each generation.

-Llama 3 (Meta, 2024) represents the most dramatic departure from Chinchilla ratios.
-The Llama 3 8B model was trained on approximately 15 trillion tokens, giving a tokens-per-parameter ratio of roughly 1,875, nearly 100x the Chinchilla-optimal ratio of approximately 20.
-Even the Llama 3 70B model used 15T tokens, yielding a ratio of about 214 tokens per parameter.
+Llama-3 (Meta, 2024) represents the most dramatic departure from Chinchilla ratios.
+The Llama-3 8B model was trained on approximately 15 trillion tokens, giving a tokens-per-parameter ratio of roughly 1,875, nearly 100x the Chinchilla-optimal ratio of approximately 20.
+Even the Llama-3 70B model used 15T tokens, yielding a ratio of about 214 tokens per parameter.
 Meta's technical report explicitly frames this as an inference-cost optimization: by investing more in training, the resulting models deliver stronger per-query performance at their given parameter count, amortizing the training cost over billions of inference calls.
-The Llama 3 training consumed roughly 30 million GPU-hours on H100 hardware, a cost that Meta estimated would be recovered within months of deployment given inference volume.
+The Llama-3 training consumed roughly 30 million GPU-hours on H100 hardware, a cost that Meta estimated would be recovered within months of deployment given inference volume.

 Inference-optimal scaling laws.
 Sardana and Frankle (2024) formalized this intuition into quantitative "inference-aware" scaling laws that incorporate both training cost and expected inference volume into the optimization objective.
 Their key finding: when the total inference compute is expected to exceed training compute by 10x or more (which is typical for any model serving thousands of users), the optimal strategy is to train a model that is 2 to 4x smaller than Chinchilla-optimal but on 5 to 20x more data.
 The exact ratio depends on the inference hardware and deployment pattern.
 For batch inference workloads (where throughput matters more than latency), the optimal model is larger; for real-time serving (where latency constraints dominate), smaller models trained on more data deliver better cost efficiency.